norskeld/sigma/apps/docs/content/guides/first-parser.md

 `expected` is a short description of what would have matched, the kind of thing you'd put after "expected" in a message to a user. `label` stays `null` until something [commits][commit] to a parse, which the error recovery guide covers.

-The three offsets do different jobs on a failure, and the difference matters once you start rendering diagnostics. `start` and `end` cover the region the parser attempted to match, clamped to the input, so here they span all four characters of `help`. `pos` is where the failure gets reported, rewound to the position the parser started from.
-A parser that fails leaves the cursor exactly where it found it, which is what makes backtracking work.
+The three offsets do different jobs on a failure, and the difference matters once you start rendering diagnostics. `start` and `end` cover the region the parser attempted to match, clamped to the input, so here they span all four characters of `help`. `pos` is where the failure gets reported, meaning wherever the parser that gave up was standing, which in a larger grammar is usually somewhere in the middle of the input rather than at the beginning.
+The cursor is a separate thing from all three: a parser that fails leaves it exactly where it found it, which is what makes backtracking work.

 ## Putting parsers in a row